Zodiac Astronomy · The Celestial Constellations

 Astronomically, the ecliptic passes through 13 constellations — the traditional 12 plus Ophiuchus, the Serpent-Bearer.
 However, astrology uses 12 equal 30° divisions (signs) that do not perfectly align with the physical constellations.
 This is a deliberate system based on seasons and symbolic meaning, not literal star boundaries.

-The Babylonians who created the zodiac knew about Ophiuchus but chose 12 signs to match their 12-month lunar calendar.
+The Babylonians who created the zodiac around 1000 BCE knew about Ophiuchus but chose 12 signs to match their 12-month lunar calendar — a design choice that prioritized seasonal harmony over astronomical precision.

 Zodiacal Light